dimitri/tapoueh.org/content/post/2018/03/primary-keys.md

 So in this article, we dive into Primary Keys as being a cornerstone of database normalization.
-It's so important to get Primary Keys right that you would thing everybody knows how to do it, and yet, most of the primary key constraints I've seen used in database design are actually not primary keys at all.
+It's so important to get Primary Keys right that you would think everybody knows how to do it, and yet, most of the primary key constraints I've seen used in database design are actually not primary keys at all.